Thumbprint cookies on a plate filled with strawberry jam and Nutella Chocolate

 Directions

 • Beat in the egg and vanilla extract on medium speed until combined.
-Scrape down the sides and bottom of the bowl as needed.
+Scrape down the sides of the bowl as needed.

 • In a separate bowl, mix the flour and salt.
-Add gradually into the wet ingredients, beat on low speed until combined.
+Gradually add the dry ingredients to the wet ingredients and beat at low speed until they are combined.
 The cookie dough will be slightly thick, and that’s fine!
+5 steps on how to make the cookies dough

-• Bake in the preheated oven for about 12-15 minutes or until the cookies are set and lightly browned at the bottom.
+• Bake in the preheated oven for about 12-15 minutes or until the cookies are set and lightly browned at the bottom.5 steps on how to form and fill these cookie dough

 Notes

-• Please, do not over mix the dough after adding the flour; that will cause it to dry out and stretch.
+• Do not over mix the dough after adding the flour; that will cause it to dry out and stretch.

 Like this recipe?
 Share it on Instagram!